hanggrian/prepress-adobe-scripts/docs/README.md

 ![](images/logo_ai.png)
 ![](images/logo_psd.png)

 Essential Illustrator and Photoshop scripts for commercial printshop.
-While most of these scripts are general purpose, some are heavily prepress-focused like trim marks and imposition.
+While most of these scripts are general purpose, some are heavily prepress-focused like trim marks, dielines and imposition.
 Tested only on latest Adobe suite.

 [Illustrator Scripts](illustrator_scripts.md)
 ---------------------